SigmaAdvancedAnalytics/Docker-powered-development/README.md

 # Docker powered development
-Development and production Docker images for rapid analytics prototyping (Python focused but easily extensible to any [Jupyter Kernel](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) )
+Development and production Docker images for rapid analytics prototyping (Python focused but easily extensible to any [Jupyter Kernel](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels))

-## Quickstart - [dev-environment]
+## Quickstart
+To create and run a Jupyter notebook container with Tensorflow, Pyspark and this suite of PY3 packages.
+_note: first time this is run, it will download ~4GB of images_ `docker run -t -p 8888:8888 joshuabarber/dev-pyspark-image`

+Files can be input and output from the above container using Jupyter Terminal and Git.
+To save and open files directly from your OS, use this instead:

 * Create a volume (directory) linked to the Host OS:
 `docker create --name storage-vol -v C:\Users\path\to\folder:/home/stored_data tianon/true /bin/true`

 * Setup a development jupyter hub on localhost with link to Host OS:
 `docker run -it --name jupyter-container --volumes-from storage-vol -p 80:8888 dev-environment`